 The line consists of several SnackFeeders followed by conveyors to transport the individual packs to the delta robot cells which in turn feed the IPax integrated flow wrapper to form the multipacks.

 1 Primary packs from vertical bagging machines are fed into the AMP Automation SnackFeeder sorting area.
 The bucket elevator collects packs and transfers them onto the phasing rollers, which are positioned like stairs from the top of the feeder down to the beginning of the belt conveyor.

 The phasing rollers rotate sending the individual packs down to the next roller step.
 Each set of phasing rollers is servo driven and as well as helping to separate the packs they also control the gaps between each pack to deliver consistently spaced bags onto the conveyor and through to the tamping unit.

 3 The packs can be stacked in different formats from four primary packs in a multipack to 40+ packs.
-The line shown in this brochure is for up for up to three flavours packed in two formats; piles of 2 x 3 and 3 x 3.
+The line shown in this case study is for up to three flavours packed in two formats; piles of 2 x 3 and 3 x 3.
 The user friendly Windows HMI screen allows quick and easy format changes and also contains the complete illustrated operating and maintenance manual.

 4 The piles of packs are then conveyed into the flow wrap to form the multipack.
-For sealing the ends of the packs standard rotary jaws can be used or to reduce wrapping material by forming a tighter pack box motion jaws are an option.
-A common controls system for the complete line means there are no issues with communication and all parts work seamlessly together.
+For sealing the ends of the packs standard rotary jaws can be used, or to reduce wrapping material by forming a tighter pack, box motion jaws are an option.
+Box motion jaws are also used when the product is over a certain height.
+A common control system for the complete line results in it being issues free with communication and all parts work seamlessly together.
 The line can also be set up to connect to existing machinery up and down stream.